NSW schools: mandatory from Term 1, 2027

 friendlyschools.com.au · Map the Gap Practice Review

-Map the Gap Practice Review dashboard showing school average 3.3 / 6.0, first assessment progress, 4 of 6 priority areas, with Insights / Recommendations / Action Plan / Compare tabs
+Map the Gap Practice Review dashboard showing school average 3.3 / 6.0, first assessment progress, 4 of 6 priority areas, with Insights / Recommendations / Action Plan / Compare tabs Expand

 $20 · Map the Gap

-The diagnostic dashboard
+The review dashboard

-Run the $20 diagnostic
+Run the $20 review tool

 friendlyschools.com.au · Recommendations & Action Plan

-Component overview bar chart with Priority Areas displaying recommended Friendly Schools training modules and resources for each gap
+Component overview bar chart with Priority Areas displaying recommended Friendly Schools training modules and resources for each gap Expand

 Recommendations & Action Plan

-Every recommendation routes to a real resource
+Every recommendation guides your school to a real resource

 The platform matches each of your school’s lowest-scoring components to specific Friendly Schools toolkits, family communication sheets and training modules — with one-click access to start each one.